Self-awareness

 Introduction

-Ability to know and understand your own personality and emotions.
+Ability to know and understand your personality and emotions.

 Why is self-awareness important?

-Self-awareness is the first step to understanding yourself—a skill that can help you understand others.
-The more self-aware you are, the better decisions you'll make.
-Self-awareness is important in all areas of life, not just your career and relationships.
+Self-awareness is the initial step towards comprehending oneself, a skill that can also aid in understanding others.
+The more self-aware you become, the wiser decisions you will make.
+Self-awareness holds significance across various aspects of life, extending beyond just one's professional and personal relationships.

 Advantages of self-awareness